ponsuriya2018-dotcom/GEMINIGEN.AI-API-DEMO/README.md

 ## 📚 Documentation
 We provide APIs to generate images/videos.
 Please follow the instructions below.
-- To try out the photo and video gene APIs visit: [Getting started](https://hoangmanhlong.github.io/geminigen-ai-doc-demo/)
+- To try out the photo and video gene APIs visit: <a href="https://ainnate-geminigen.github.io/GEMINIGEN.AI-API-DEMO/" target="_blank">Getting started</a>
 - Use APIs with the programming languages ​​you use.
-See how to [integrate API with your language](https://hoangmanhlong.github.io/geminigen-ai-doc-demo/demo.html).
+See how to <a href="https://ainnate-geminigen.github.io/GEMINIGEN.AI-API-DEMO/demo.html" target="_blank">integrate API with your language</a>.

 ## 👋 Contributing